osygroup/kubernetes_logging/README.md

 ## Install Fluentd:
 I made some modifications to the official Fluentd helm chart to enable filtering of logs with a time range in Kibana and also to enable the creation of daily indices (like in ELK on VMs) so that you can delete old logs (indices) based on age.

 NOTE: For k8s clusters of v1.25+, I changed "podSecurityPolicy: enabled" to "true" from "false" in the values.yaml file.
 This is because "PodSecurityPolicy - policy/v1beta1" resource was removed from 1.25 upwards.
+Please chech the [official Fluentd helm chart](https://github.com/fluent/helm-charts/tree/e36eec9eb85bf875e178eeb51f19170ad58216c2/charts/fluentd) for new updates.

 cd back to the kubernetes_logging directory and install the Fluentd helm chart: